Avesta: 2D Procedural Tilemap Generator

 Once you have your Rectangular Tilemap in place, drag the Level Generator prefab from Runtime/Prefabs folder to your scene.
 Click the added prefab to see it on the Inspector.

 This is the first step of your journey.
-Drag the previously created Tilemap to the Tilemap field, choose a tile (or a Rule Tile for example) and put it into the Tile field.
+Drag the previously created Tilemap to the Tilemap field.

 Next you need a MapConfiguration file.
 In any folder you want, right click then:

-Create → Maps → Choose any of this algorithms.
+Create → Avesta → Maps → Choose any of this algorithms.

 After that you should see a new file created.
 You can edit this file or even better, just drag it into the LevelGenerator’s layer Map Config field under the Algorithm header